Last Updated on

 It’s no secret that toddlers absolutely love keys!

-With our toddler, the more “off limits” something is in our house, the more intrigued she is by it (our childproofing struggle is real!)
+With our toddler, the more “off limits” something is in our house, the more intrigued she is by it (preventing rampant toddler climbing and childproofing is a real struggle!)
 And that definitely holds true for our house keys.

-Once our little one had developed basic fine motor skills (and she decided her fake plastic car keys were no longer cutting it), we thought we’d get her a lock and key toy that: 1) lets her play with much-coveted keys, and 2) has some developmental value, too!
+Once our little one had developed basic fine motor skills (and she decided her fake plastic car keys were no longer cutting it), we thought we’d get her a lock and key toy that: 1) lets her play with much-coveted keys, and 2) has some developmental value, too.
+She’d moved past the 0 to 6 month toys stage, but wasn’t ready for older toddler toys yet.

 Enter lock and key toys for toddlers!